 Findings from a neighborhood analysis can also help inform the development of broader community development goals, such as planning for climate change, connecting residents to employment and educational opportunities, or increasing regional transit accessibility.
 Localities may wish to share any findings and lessons learned from the neighborhood analysis process with other departments that touch on housing or community development issues, such as transportation, education, and parks and recreation, among others.

-In San Antonio, TX, NALCAB conducted an analysis of housing vulnerability using four indicators of neighborhood change: median home value/median contract rent, median household income, population 25+ years old with at least a bachelor’s degree, and the number of white, non-HispanicThe word Hispanic refers to people of Spanish-speaking descent.
+In San Antonio, TX, the National Association for Latino Community Asset Builders (NALCAB) conducted an analysis of housing vulnerability using four indicators of neighborhood change: median home value/median contract rent, median household income, population 25+ years old with at least a bachelor’s degree, and number of white, non-HispanicThe word Hispanic refers to people of Spanish-speaking descent.
 This encompasses countries from Latin America and Spain but excludes Brazil because their national language is Portuguese.
 Due to its use in the Census, this term will be used when using or referencing Census data. residents.
 Recommendations from the analysis emphasize a need for continued monitoring for housing vulnerability and a focus on residents at risk for displacement in areas of the city with rapidly appreciating housing costs.
 These recommendations are reflected in the City’s Housing Policy Framework, its comprehensive local housing strategy.
 Learn more about the NALCAB assessment and San Antonio’s Housing Policy Framework.

 - Census Data – This website has information about the population of the United States by census tract.